ComputerNerd/sst39sf040-computerside/README.md

 sst39sf040-computerside
 ======================

+This code is for people who built the sst39sf040 flasher:
+<https://github.com/ComputerNerd/sst39sf040-avr>.
+It handles sending a file to
+the Arduino Uno which will program a flash chip or receiving the contents of a flash memory chip via the Arduino Uno flasher.

-This is the other part of the sst39sf040 that runs on the computer.
-Note that I do not take credit for rs232.c and rs232.h
+Note that I do not take credit for rs232.c and rs232.h.